opticyclic/corda-account-states-demo/README.md

 Demonstrate how to add properties to Corda Account states.

-This is a slightly modified version of the Corda Samples for transferring IOUs that uses accounts.
+This is a slightly modified version of the Corda Samples for transferring IOUs, except that this uses accounts.
 The demo is designed to run with all the accounts on a single node to simplify the flows.

+A new type of Account is created (called _Corp_) with a property that determines the company type (BANK or AGENT in this case).

+The flow to create the custom account (`CreateCorp`) first creates a Corda Account, then creates a new `Corp` state with the newly created Corda account as a property.

+You will see that you can create the IOUs with both the "normal" SDK accounts and also the new custom accounts.
+The project doesn't demonstrate accessing the company type, although it is fairly simple to do as long as you pass a `Corp` type to your function and not an `AccountInfo` type.

 ## Debugging